StevisonLab/R-Mini-Course/README.md

 ![](images/rminicourse_banner.png)
 # R-Mini-Course
 In this mini course, we will explore the programming language and environment [R](https://www.r-project.org/).
-We will integrate R with command line towards the end of this course to show you how to use R within shell scripts and execute R code via an HPC, using the [Alabama Super Computer](https://www.asc.edu/) as an example.

 To use R, we will be mainly working within the GUI environment of RStudio.
 Although R can be run and loaded from the command line, RStudio includes a set of integrated tools designed to help you be more productive with R, such as a console, syntax-highlighting editor that supports direct code execution, tools for plotting, history, debugging and workspace management.
 This is also known as an IDE or integrated development environment.

 The content is meant to be self-guided, with several walk through tutorial lecture videos, as well as exercises to practice on your own.
 Still, it is worth noting that this mini course is designed for **complete novices** to R!
-Each of the 7 modules will go at a slow pace with lots of repetition and call backs to previous module videos.
+Each of the 6 modules will go at a slow pace with lots of repetition and call backs to previous module videos.
 Each module has specific learning objectives listed so you know what to expect.
 This can be completed at your own pace - over 3 days or 3 months - whatever works best for you!
 And feel free to skip some modules - you do NOT have to do every one of these.

 ## Getting Started

 * [Module 1: Getting Started in the R and RStudio Environment](https://github.com/StevisonLab/R-Mini-Course/blob/main/Setting%20up%20your%20environment.md)
+ * Install R and RStudio and then get introduced to this new environment.

 ### Materials and Resources to Get you started!